Explore Hardware Devices in Linux

 In the previous step, you learned how to list block devices.
 Now, you'll dive deeper and inspect the specific properties of these devices using the udevadm command. udev is the device manager for the Linux kernel, which dynamically manages device nodes in the /dev directory.
 The udevadm command is the control tool for udev, allowing you to query the udev database for detailed device information.
 This is particularly useful before creating custom udev rules to manage devices automatically.

-To display the properties of /dev/vda in a simple key-value format, execute the following command.
-The -q property flag tells udevadm to query the database for all known properties of the device, and -n /dev/vda specifies the device node name.
+To display the properties of that disk in a simple key-value format, execute the following command.
+The -q property flag tells udevadm to query the database for all known properties of the device, and -n "/dev/$DISK_NAME" specifies the device node name.

-The output will be a list of environment variables that describe the device:
+The output will be a list of environment variables that describe the device.
+Your exact values will differ, but the output should look similar to this:

 DEVTYPE=disk